Flight progress strip

-A flight progress strip is a small strip of paper used to track a flight in air traffic control (ATC).
+A flight progress strip or flight strip is a small strip of paper used to track a flight in air traffic control (ATC).
 While it has been supplemented by more technologically advanced methods of flight tracking since its introduction, it is still used in modern ATC as a quick way to annotate a flight, to keep a legal record of the instructions that were issued, to allow other controllers to see instantly what is happening and to pass this information to other controllers who go on to control the flight.

+Positioning

 The strip is mounted in a plastic boot called a 'strip holder' and placed with other strips in a 'strip board' which is then used as a representation of all flights in a particular sector of airspace or on an airport.
 The color of the strip holder itself often has a meaning.
 The strip board has vertical rails that constrain the strips in several stacks ('bays').

 The position of the strip in the board is a significant part of the information of the strip board: approach and area controllers typically keep their strips in level/altitude order, whereas tower controllers use the bays to represent the ground, the runway and the air.
 Each bay might be further sub-divided using 'designator strips' and metal bars to allow even more information to be portrayed by the position of a flight progress strip.
 Other special strips can be used to indicate special airspace statuses, or to represent the presence of physical obstructions or vehicles on the ground.
 They may even be used to provide a quick reminder to the controller of other pertinent information, e.g. the time when night begins or ends.

-In some countries, flight progress strips have been replaced by computer displays.
-This is not always a problem-free transition, since physical strips have many characteristics that a computer system cannot replicate.
-In fact, the term "handoff," which is used today to denote the computerized transfer of control of an aircraft from one sector to another, comes from the older technique of physically handing off the flight progress strip to the next controller to denote the transfer of responsibility.
-This technique is still used today within some control towers; for example, the ground controller may physically hand the strip to the local controller as the aircraft reaches the runway, or the local controller will drop the strip and strip holder down a chute to the departure radar controller in the room below, once the aircraft has been cleared for takeoff.
+Content

 There are many styles of progress strip layouts, but minor differences aside, a strip contains at least: